“The first function of an EXECUTIVE is to set up a robust system of communication.” — Chester Bernard

 On the other hand, horizontal relationships are those between two individuals of equal status and authority.
 Two vice president’s talking to each other, or two secretaries engaging in conversation are both lateral and nonhierarchical.
 To influence in such a situation, one cannot use authority.
 So horizontal interpersonal relationships are much more complicated.

 However, there is another type of communication theory that is not based in any way on one’s status or authority.
 We call this the network model.
 In a network, people share information based on certain relationships.
 So a social network, such as a social media site, you exist as part of a network.
-Whether the network is 100 or 10,000, people follow you, or read what you have to say, based on perceived value.
+Whether the network is 100 or 10,000, people follow you or read what you have to say, based on perceived value.
 And they really don’t give a damn about your organizational title.
-As you can imagine, how information flows and an hierarchy or network are quite different.
+As you can imagine, how information flows and a hierarchy or network are quite different.

-Organizational Communication Effectiveness
+Enhancing Organizational Communication

 Unfortunately, many organizational communication issues revolve around the bad choice of media.
 In other words, rather than sending a tasking e-mail, I should’ve picked up the telephone and spoken to the person.
 Instead of having a meeting to present information, it should have put it out as an e-mail and put it on the intranet.
-Instead of trying to solve the problem with e-mail traffic, we should seek to get all the principals in the same room and to hash things out.
-Of course, due to distance and time zones, it’s not always possible to use the verbal channels the way one should.
+Instead of trying to solve the problem with e-mail traffic, we should seek to get all the principals in the same room and hash things out.
+Of course, due to distance and time zones, it’s not always possible to use verbal channels the way one should.
 Still, most people would rather be told what to do, rather than receiving an impersonal and cold e-mail with the same type of information.

 If you occupy a position of responsibility, one of your most important tasks will be to ensure information flows in a timely and accurate manner.
-As this article points out, there many problems just with the verbal flow of information inside organizations, other problems exist in the various electronic media and written media being used.
-Bottom line: if you have a message to be sent, never assume its understood.
+As this article points out, there are many problems just with the verbal flow of information inside organizations, other problems exist in the various electronic media and written media being used.
+Bottom line: if you have a message to be sent, never assume it’s understood.

 Moss, Stewart, and Tubbs, Sylvia (2006).
 Human Communication, Principles and Contexts, 11th Edition.
-New York: Prentice Hall.
+New York: Prentice-Hall.